8. Uploading Evidence on behalf of the Learner

 Creating and Uploading Evidence to Assessments

 To begin creating an assessment, you will need to access the ‘Assessment’ tab of the learner’s portfolio.
-The Assessments area can either be found in the Information and Options tab of of the learner’s portfolio, as displayed below:
+The Assessments area can either be found in the Information and Options tab of the learner’s portfolio, as displayed below:

 Or you can navigate from the Tutor Homepage after logging in to One File, in the Learner Dashboard tab you will see an Assessment button located in the Portfolio Options column of the table, as displayed below: